carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

     {}*       ;; Reference to the global variable
   }

 These descriptors provide debug information about globals variables.
-The provide details such as name, type and where the variable is defined.
+They provide details such as name, type and where the variable is defined.
 All global variables are collected inside the named metadata ``!llvm.dbg.cu``.